arung-northwestern/pacmof/README.rst

     cluster.scale(10)
     client= Client(cluster)

-Please refer to the dask documentation on setup_ for use with other queuing systems and more.
+    Note: Please refer to the dask documentation on setup_ for use with other queuing systems and more.

 **The inner workings of parallel computing in PACMOF**

+Note: For more info the function arguments, please refer to the source code file pacmof.py in PACMOF or use help(function_name).

 Dask_ offers a following scheduler options for executing the task graphs for partial charge calculation.